Power Generation Project

 How will the new generation facility connect to the electric grid?

 The facility will interconnect to a recently upgraded South Texas Electric Cooperative (STEC) 138kV transmission line at the STEC Rock Island Substation, which is located immediately adjacent to the project site.
+STEC has confirmed that all necessary interconnection equipment is available and that the system can be operational by January 2027.

 The transmission line also connects with the Lower Colorado River Authority (LCRA) system within 8 miles, enhancing grid reliability and flexibility.